Green imperialism: Etymology

+Uses of the term

-During "Battle in Seattle" in 1999, media presented environmentalism as a new form of imperialism.
+During the Battle of Seattle in 1999, media presented environmentalism as a new form of imperialism.
 The rich, developed countries impose their environmental preferences and priorities on the developing countries.

+Several European governments announced boycotts of Malaysian timber due to unsustainable deforestation in Malaysia as in a publication by Mahathir Mohamad in 1999.
+Malaysia's Prime Minister, Mahathir Mohamed, opposed the boycotts, arguing that "we are not exploiting the forests for no good reason.
+We need money.
+We have to export wood because we need the foreign exchange without which we cannot buy what we want".
+Federal Land Development Authority (FELDA) accused the European Union of "economic colonisation" for banning palm oil in biofuels by 2020, in order to halt deforestation.
+A representative of FELDA said: "It's the same colonial attitudes, the white man imposing their rule on us from afar."
+In 2022, Malaysia threatened to stop the export of palm oil to EU as response to new regulations on deforestation.

 In 2009, Germany called French proposal of carbon tariffs as eco-imperialism.
 Back then, greenhouse tariffs met strong opposition from developing countries such as India and China, since these tariffs would impact their exports.

 The biofuel transnational meta-standard regulation of the European Union promotes certain sustainable fuels.
-However, this regulation extends beyond EU's jurisdistion and raises the issue of eco-imperialism.
+However, this regulation extends beyond EU's jurisdiction and raises the issue of eco-imperialism.

 In 2014, Joji Morishita, a Japanese commissioner, expressed his concerns about calls of sustainable whaling from the International Whaling Commission by the words "The whaling issue is seen as a symbol of a larger issue sometimes in Japan...
 You might have heard the word 'eco-imperialism'".

 The approval of the World Bank loan of $3.05bn (£2.4bn loan) for 4,764 MW Medupi Power Station drew criticism for supporting increased global emissions of greenhouse gases.
 If the coal plant was not built, there would have been significant limitations placed on industrial development in the country.

+US president's Joe Biden's "Executive Order on Tackling the Climate Crisis at Home and Abroad" is described by Asian Times as green imperialism and a hidden protectionist policy, which should protect American jobs from competition by "cheap carbon-dirty goods".

 Relation to neoliberalism

-It is sometimes described as a combination of global environmental and broad neoliberal agendas.
+Eco-imperialism is sometimes described as a combination of global environmental and broad neoliberal agendas.
 Eco-imperialism is perceived to result in a policy of commodification of all resources of earth.
-This tendency of commodification of nature for environmental goals is also known as "selling nature to save it".
+This tendency of commodification of nature for environmental goals is also known as "selling nature to save it" or green grabbing.
+Committee for the Abolition of Illegitimate Debt mentions Ouarzazate Solar Power Station as an example of such green grabbing, which was built without informing surrounding communities on pasture land and will export some of the energy to Europe.